 Few projects do not consider web-based tooling at all, mostly if they have a defined set of continuous users and a lot of existing investments in their desktop tools.

 Most projects plan to maintain their desktop solutions in the near future, but will migrate certain use cases to web technology.
 Therefore, those projects implement certain design patterns allowing this partial migration.
-We will highlight those patterns in a follow-up article.
-Follow us on Twitter to get notified about our blog posts.
-Stay tuned!
+We will highlight how to develop a strategy and useful patterns to apply in this follow-up article.
+Follow us on Twitter to get notified about further blog posts on this topic.

 Finally, if you are dealing with the designing decision in your project and want support, if you want an evaluation of a web-based version of your tools or if you want to make your current tools ready for the upcoming challenges and chances, please do not hesitate to contact us.
 Among other vendors EclipseSource provides you with support for tool projects.
 With our focus on creating tools, we combine experts for web- and cloud-based tools together with Eclipse, DSL, IDE and modeling experts.
 Please have a look at our service offering for web-based tools or tools in general.
 Please get in contact with us, in case you have any questions or want to learn more about how we can support you.